tigerfarm/tigcall/README.md

 - [custom/app.css](custom/app.css) : Styles

 The server files:
-- [nodeHttpServer.js](nodeHttpServer.js) : a NodeJS HTTP Server that serves the Client files and calls clientTokenGet.php.
+- [nodeHttpServer.js](nodeHttpServer.js) : a NodeJS HTTP Server that serves the Client files.
 This is used to run the Twilio Client locally on a computer.
-- [clientTokenGet.php](clientTokenGet.php) : a program that calls your Twilio Function (tokenclient.js).
-This is used when hosting the Twilio Client remotely on a public PHP website.

 Twilio NodeJS Functions
-- [tokenclient.js](tokenclient.js) : generates and returns a Client capability token.
 - [makecall.js](makecall.js) : provides TwiML to make phone calls.

 Heroku Hosting Service